jagjeetmakhija/MSFabric_Pipeline_Execution_Monitring_And_Logging/README.md

 ---

 ## What Is This?
-The **Jagjeet Pipeline Operations Tracker** is a lightweight, self-installing monitoring framework for Microsoft Fabric.
+The **Pipeline Operations Tracker** is a lightweight, self-installing monitoring framework for Microsoft Fabric.
 Upload one Python file to your notebook, run two lines of code, and you instantly get:

 - A **Lakehouse** with three Delta tables
 - A **Power BI Direct Lake semantic model** with relationships and 8 DAX measures